soemarko/bludit-theme-clean/README.md

-# Mini theme for Bludit
+# Clean theme for Bludit

+A super clean single column theme with nothing but basic html, css, and minimal javascript.
+It is best to have a few static pages for the navigation row.

 ## Compatible
 - Bludit v3.x (but only tested against 3.6.1+)